 Information Coming Soon!

 Thomas Schade begain as a teacher for the first 10 years of his educational career.
 He later became a high school administrator after often helping with organizational problems and realizing he could contribute to students, teachers, and faculty.
 Schade started with the South Western School District in September 1958, one year befoe the school opened.
-As high school principal, he and then superintendent Emory H Marke spent 1958 preparing for the opening of the new junior-senior high school grades 7 through 12.
-He sered as high school principal for 10 years.
+As high school principal, he and then superintendent Emory H Markle spent 1958 preparing for the opening of the new junior-senior high school grades 7 through 12.
+He served as high school principal for 10 years.
 He retired in June 1981 with the title of supervisor of curriculum and instruction, kindergarten through 12th grade.

 At the time of his election as an honorary member of the Alumni Association, he was recognized as a strong advocate for and supporter of South Western School District.
 He served 18 years on the school board, 6 as president during the critical period where building expansion began and the possibility of a merger with the Hanover School District was being discussed.
 He is an avid fan of Mustang sports.